 TYPE METHOD BENEFIT LEVEL

-Hormonal • Oral contraceptives Generic contraceptive method for
+Hormonal Oral contraceptives Generic contraceptive methods for

 • Injectable contraceptives women are covered at 100% (free).

 • Patch Your deductible and/or prescription

 • Ring coinsurance applies for brand-name

 contraceptives when there is a generic

 available.

 Barrier • Diaphragms

 • Female Condoms

 • Contraceptive sponge

 • Cervical cap

 • Spermicide

 Implantable • IUDs Preferred options are covered at 100% (free).

 • IUD with Progestin For pharmacy coverage, please refer to the

 • Implantable rod PBM formulary.

 Emergency • Ella® Covered at 100%

 • Next Choice®

 • Next Choice® One Dose

-• My WayTM
+• My Way TM

 Permanent Tubal ligation Covered at 100% with a network

 provider.
 If received during an

 inpatient stay, only the services

 related to the tubal

 ligation are covered in full.
 Reversal

 procedures after permanent contraception

 are not covered per plan guidelines.

+Software Application Natural Cycles Refer to OSU Health Plan Tools -

+Forms and Policies for a claim

+reimbursement form.